This article explains how to install Home Assistant Core on Ubuntu, probably the most commonly used version of Linux for desktop computers.

 sudo apt-get upgrade

-We are now ready to install docker, so go ahead and enter the following command.
+- We are now ready to install docker, so go ahead and enter the following commands.

 sudo docker run hello-world

 If the installation was successful, you will receive the hello message from Docker:

 “Hello from Docker!
 This message shows that your installation appears to be working correctly.“